The JUICE Pre-Operational Repository

 PHS consists of OSVE (Operations Simulations and Validation Engine), the Pointing Tool (and PTWrapper), and a number of Python Packages.
 OSVE is the main tool and it makes use of the AGM (Attitude Generator Module) and EPS (Experiment Planning System) libraries.
 MAPPS is currently considered an operatioinal backup system.

-JUICE_PREOPS constitutes the main interface between the SOC and the Instrument Teams.
+JUICE_PREOPS constitutes the main interface between the SOC and the Instrument Teams [PISOC-ICD].
 All the files used during the Detailed Scenario process are exchanged via this Git repository.

-The repository is available from the ESA GitLab sever.
+The repository is available from the ESA GitLab.

 This repository contains the branches dedicated to the different detailed scenario exercises.
-More information on the scenario name construction for the corresponding branch of the repository is provided hereunder.
+More information on the scenario name construction for the corresponding branch of the repository is provided below.

 The README file of the repository contains a list of all the available scenarios.